gardenlinux/gardenlinux/docs/reference/testing/developing-tests.md

 In order to improve your development experience, and to allow us to process your PRs faster, we suggest your enable them with your editor or IDE.

-Please refer to your editor's documentation for clues on how to set them up.
+Refer to your editor's documentation for clues on how to set them up.

 We highly suggest you configure your IDE or text editor to automatically apply formatting and type checking on save.
 **Guidelines:**